resotto/gochk/README.md

 And then, Gochk compares those indices and detects violation **if the index of the import path is smaller than that of the file path**.

 For example, if you have a file `app/application/usecase/xxx.go` with import path `"app/adapter/service"` and `dependencyOrders = ["adapter", "application"]`, the index of the file is `1` and the index of its import is `0`.
-Therefore, the file violates dependency rule since the inequality `0 (the index of the import path) < 1 (the index of the file path)` is established.
+Therefore, the file violates dependency rule since the following inequality is established:

+- `0 (the index of the import path) < 1 (the index of the file path)`

 ## How to see results